 Proposal 4: To amend the agreement in RAN198 as the following

-For UL transmission timing, introduce an offset Koffset for NR NTN.
+For NTN, introduce an offset Koffset .

 For UL HARQ-ACK on PUCCH, where HARQ ACK on PUCCH is transmitted on slot n + K1 + Koffset when a scheduling DCI is received in slot n.